viren-nadkarni/py-dungeon/readme.markdown

-# PyWarrior
+# PyDungeon
-PyWarrior is a game which makes learning Python and Artificial Intelligence fun.
+PyDungeon is a game which makes learning Python and Artificial Intelligence fun.

 You play as a hero trapped in a dungeon.
 The hero must kill all the monsters and reach the rope, which marks the end of the dungeon level.
 To control the actions of the hero, you must write a python script.

-PyWarrior was made at the Techyon 2013 hackathon with [@flamesalchemist](http://github.com/sahilc) and [@vanarp96](http://github.com/vanarp96).
+PyDungeon was made at the Techyon 2013 hackathon with [@flamesalchemist](http://github.com/sahilc) and [@vanarp96](http://github.com/vanarp96).

 ### Playing
 Put your python code in `player.py` before running `main.py`

-PyWarrior is somewhat turn-based.
+PyDungeon is somewhat turn-based.
 The method `turn()` is called and so are those of the monsters present in the level alternatively.

 The hero is represented by object `hero`.
 It can perform following actions, defined as its member methods: